Canadian athletes face tricky doping landscape with pending marijuana legalization

 Athletes tend to be fanatical about what goes into their bodies, so smoking a joint seems ridiculous to some.

-“You do not want to put anything down that throat that is going to make your throat burn,” ski cross racer George Simmerling said.
+“You do not want to put anything down that throat that is going to make your throat burn,” skicross racer Georgia Simmerling said.

 The social and political winds around marijuana and cannabis are changing as they are now used to treat pain and certain medical conditions.